The Avengers, 1998

 The Avengers location: the exterior of ‘Wonderland Weather’: Lloyds Building, City of London

 The deserted village where John Steed (Fiennes) undergoes a Ministry test, fending off a bobby, a milkman and a machine-gun toting nanny, is Hambleden in Buckinghamshire.
-It’s where David Blakely takes Ruth Ellis for a drink in Dance With A Stranger.
+It’s where David Blakely takes Ruth Ellis for a drink in Dance With A Stranger and it’s also the village seen in 101 Dalmatians.

 The stylishly minimal apartment of Emma Peel (Thurman) is 45 Royal Avenue – the home of architect Richard Rogers, the designer of the famous Lloyd’s Building seen later in the film.
-Although the period exterior remains untouched, Rogers – as you can see – gutted the interior.
+Although the period exterior remains untouched, as you can see, Rogers gutted the interior.

 The Avengers location: Mrs Peel is invited to the ‘gentlemen only’ club: The Reform Club, Pall Mall, London SW1